elastic/apm-agent-nodejs/README.md

 opbeat.captureUncaughtExceptions([callback]);
 ```

-If you don't specify a callback, the node process is terminated when an
+If you don't specify a callback, the node process is terminated
-uncaught exception is handled by the Opbeat client.
+automatically when an uncaught exception have been captured and sent to
+Opbeat.

 [It is
 recommended](http://nodejs.org/api/process.html#process_event_uncaughtexception)